Akira Kobayashi (typographer)

 Akira Kobayashi (小林 章, born 1960) is a Japanese font designer living in Germany.
 As type director for Monotype, he oversees typeface design and reprints of classic typefaces such as Optima.
 He has also served as a judge in several international typeface contests.
-He previously worked at 写研 (Shaken), and later designed the European characters for Hiragino Mincho and AXIS Font.
-He is a leading person in designing Western typefaces in Japan, and has co-developed fonts with Hermann Zapf and Adrian Frutiger.
+He previously worked at Shaken (写研), and later designed the European characters for Hiragino Mincho and AXIS Font.
+He is a leading figure in designing Western typefaces in Japan, and has co-developed fonts with Hermann Zapf and Adrian Frutiger.
 Kobayashi grew up in Japan and has written a Japanese-language book about Western fonts, titled "西文字体" ("Western font").

 His work has been profiled in Communication Arts magazine.
 Print Magazine featured him in an interview, as did Sony Design.